-The League of Nations

-The Origins of the Cold War

-The USSR, 1948-c.1989
+The Origins of the Cold War How successful was the USA containment of communism The USSR, 1948-c.1989 Paper 2 -source based paper

-Students taking the examination in 2018 will follow an in-depth, source-oriented Paper 2 course on the successes of the League of Nations.
+Students taking the examination in 2024 will follow an in-depth, source-oriented Paper 2 course on the policy of Containment.

 Besides a variety of basic textbooks, such as European and World History 1815 to 1919 (Hulton), An Illustrated History of Modern Europe (Longman), Modern World History (Walsh), this course is marked by the emphasis placed on primary documents taken from actual historical archives.
-In addition to familiarizing students with a wide range of primary textual sources, be they newspapers, diplomatic correspondence, personal diaries and high literature, they are also presented with a vast array of visual and sonic documents, be it lithographs, photographs, painted portraits, modern cartoons; classical opera or the popular songs of the day, as well as by the watching of archive newsreels, government propaganda, historical documentaries and historical 'Hollywood' films.
+In addition to familiarising students with a wide range of primary textual sources, be they newspapers, diplomatic correspondence, personal diaries and high literature, they are also presented with a vast array of visual and sonic documents, be it lithographs, photographs, painted portraits, modern cartoons; classical opera or the popular songs of the day, as well as by the watching of archive newsreels, government propaganda, historical documentaries and historical 'Hollywood' films.
 All of these are compounded by visits, actual or virtual, to museums, galleries and specific historical sites.

 In the first year, students are assessed according to their individual natures and needs.
-More generally, this is done by an on-going combination of indirect pastoral observation, actual class work, lively classroom discussions, and a variety of multi-media classroom presentations.
+More generally, this is done by an on-going combination of indirect pastoral observation, actual class work, lively classroom discussions, and a variety of multimedia classroom presentations.
 Formative assessments are used in order to ensure a cumulative assimilation of some of the basic, foundational, factual information.
-These take the form of (a) regular classroom tests, (b) regular homework and holiday assignments; and (c) end of year individual and group multi-media projects.
+These take the form of (a) regular classroom tests, (b) regular homework and holiday assignments; and (c) end of year individual and group multimedia projects.
 Formal summative assessment is increased in the second year in order to prepare the students for the final examinations.